Daniel-KM/Omeka-S-module-DerivativeMedia/README.md

 - [ ] Adapt for any store, not only local one.
 - [ ] Adapt for thumbnails.
 - [ ] Adapt for models.
-- [ ] Improve security of the command or limit access to super admin only (in config form anyway).
+- [ ] Improve security of the command or limit access to super admin only (in main settings anyway).
+- [ ] Add a check for the duration: a shorter result than original means that an issue occurred.
+- [ ] Add a check for missing conversions (a table with a column by conversion).
+- [ ] Add a check for fast start (mov,mp4,m4a,3gp,3g2,mj2).

 Warning